 Power over Ethernet (PoE+) Implementation

 PoE+ simplifies deployment by eliminating separate power runs to each camera.
-Standard PoE provides 15.4W, while PoE+ delivers 25.5W—essential for cameras with powerful IR arrays or pan-tilt-zoom capabilities.
-Calculate power budgets carefully: a 24-port PoE+ switch typically provides 370W total, supporting 15-20 cameras depending on individual power draw.
+Standard PoE offers 15.4W, while PoE+ delivers 25.5W—essential for cameras with high-output IR arrays or pan-tilt-zoom capabilities.
+Calculate power budgets carefully: a 24-port PoE+ switch typically offers a 370W total budget, supporting 15-20 cameras depending on individual power draw.

 Structured Cabling Standards

-Enterprise installations demand Cat6 or Cat6A cabling to ensure reliable gigabit connectivity.
+Large-scale installations demand Cat6 or Cat6A cabling to ensure reliable gigabit connectivity.
 While Cat5e technically supports gigabit speeds, Cat6's superior crosstalk rejection and 250MHz bandwidth provide headroom for future upgrades.
-Professional installation averages $120-$344 per camera run, including cable, termination, and testing.
+Expert installation averages $120-$344 per camera run, including cable, termination, and testing.

 Compliance and Regulatory Considerations